A topic from the subject of Distillation in Chemistry.

 Part 1: Solubility and Conductivity

-1. Dissolve a small amount of each salt in separate test tubes containing distilled water.
+1. Dissolve approximately 1 gram of each salt in separate test tubes containing 10 mL of distilled water.
+Stir until dissolved or until no more dissolves.

-2. Heat the capillary tube gradually using a melting point apparatus while observing the temperature.
+2. Heat the capillary tube gradually using the melting point apparatus while observing the temperature.
+Record the temperature at which melting begins and the temperature range over which melting occurs.

-3. Record the melting point of each salt.
+3. Record the melting point range of each salt.

 Observations and Results